EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 YANG is not easily extended except by updating the YANG definition.
 Since {{RFC8366}} was written, the pattern is to publish YANG modules as two documents: one with only the YANG module, and the other one with usage, motivation and further explanation.
 This allows the YANG module to be updated without replacing all of the context.
-This document does not follow that pattern, but future updates are may update only the YANG.
+This document does not follow that pattern, but future updates may update only the YANG.

-This document also introduces an experimental mechanism to support future extensions without requiring the YANG to be replaced.
+This document also introduces an experimental mechanism to support future extensions without requiring the YANG module to be replaced.
 This includes both new IETF Standard mechanisms, as well as a facility for manufacturer private extensions.

 The lifetimes of vouchers may vary.